"The Fourth Trimester"1

 Much of the discussion of babywearing focuses on the bonding between mother and infant and the ease of breastfeeding.
 But there are great benefits to dad as well.
 The baby becomes accustomed to dad’s smells and voice, and the unique way dad walks and moves.
 An infant carrier also allows dad to have the experience of attachment with the baby.
 And, as Dr. Sears describes, a father who is comfortable wearing his baby in a front infant carrier, and an infant who responds to dad’s techniques “are real bonuses for mothers of high-need babies.
 It helps prevent mother burnout.”19

-Belle Baby Carriers were designed by two dads, and the line includes classic styles and fabrics that dad will be comfortable wearing, such as the Black, the Cappuccino, as well as organic baby carriers such as the Organic Black or Sand.
-The size adjustment is made automatically when you put the carrier on, so both classic and organic baby carriers will fit both mom and dad.
+Belle Baby Carriers were designed by two dads, and the line includes classic styles and fabrics that dad will be comfortable wearing, such as the Black, and the Khaki.
+The size adjustment is made automatically when you put the carrier on, so both Fit and Cruz will fit both mom and dad.
 And, the Belle is extremely easy to use.
 With the Belle, both mom and dad can wear the infant and can share the harmonious experience.

 How the Belle Baby Carrier Makes Baby Wearing Easy